 IASTE AWARDS

-IASTE offers a number of awards for best papers presented at the biennial conference and accepted for publication in the TDSR Journal.
-All awards are judged by special committees chaired by a member of the TDSR editorial board and includes other related or specialized IASTE scholars with the TDSR Managing editor as Ex-Officio:
+IASTE offers several awards for the best papers presented at the annual conference.
+All awards are judged by special committees chaired by an IASTE member and include other related or specialized IASTE scholars.

-Initially established as an endowment held by UC Berkeley, the Jeffrey Cook Award is given to the best paper written by a scholar submitted to the IASTE conference to be published in the TDSR journal.
-The award is given in recognition of exceptional scholarly contribution to the subject of traditional swellings and settlements in a manner that challenges standard scholarship on the subject and engages the built environment from an interdisciplinary perspective.
+Initially established as an endowment held by UC Berkeley, the Jeffrey Cook Award is awarded for the best paper by a scholar submitted to the IASTE conference.
+The award is given in recognition of an exceptional scholarly contribution to the study of traditional dwellings and settlements that challenges standard scholarship and engages the built environment from an interdisciplinary perspective.
 Jeffrey Cook, a distinguished professor of Architecture at ASU, was one of the few teachers who taught courses about sustainable design before the term was coined.
-He was an active member of IASTE for many years and was present at the association’s inauguration in 1988, he went on to attend every one of its conferences until his untimely death in 2003.
+He was an active member of IASTE for many years and attended the association’s inauguration in 1988.
+He went on to attend every one of its conferences until his untimely death in 2003.

-The IASTE-Berkeley Prize Paper which was established as a gift from Professor Ray Lifchez and the Berkeley Prize Endowment that is housed at the University of California, Berkeley.
-It recognizes the best paper submitted to the conference by a student or a junior scholar (who graduated in the previous year) provided that it is acceptable for publication in the TDSR journal.
-Papers that deal with the cultural, social or professional dimensions of studying tradition in the contemporary or historic built environments are eligible.
+The IASTE Prize for the best paper, which recognizes the best paper submitted to the conference by a student or a junior scholar (who graduated in the previous year).
+Papers that address the cultural, social, or professional dimensions of studying tradition in contemporary or historic built environments are eligible.

 THE ELENI BASTEA AWARD

-IASTE’s most recent award was established by Architect and longtime IASTE member Mui Ho, who was present at the association’s inauguration in 1988.
-The award is named after Eleni Bastea, an architectural historian who wrote about traditions in the context of European urban history, and an active member in IASTE in its first decade who served as session chair, discussant and keynote speaker is several conferences.
-The award is given to the best paper publishable in TDSR and presented at the conference that deals with an urban theme.
+IASTE’s most recent award was established by Architect and longtime IASTE member Mui Ho, and professor Nezar Alsayyad.
+The award is named after Eleni Bastea, an architectural historian who wrote about traditions in the context of European urban history and was an active member of IASTE in its first decade, serving as session chair, discussant, and keynote speaker at several conferences.
+The award is given to the best paper presented at the conference on an urban theme.

 2020 Winners